-PFALZ, important region in south-west Germany which takes its name from Rome’s Palatine hill.
+PFALZ, also known as the Palatinate, important region in the Upper Rhine Valley in south-west Germany which takes its name from Rome’s Palatine hill.

 Location | A 30-minute drive from Strasbourg in the neighbouring French region of Alsace, and about the same distance from Frankfurt.